 If you smoke, quit.
 Also limit how much alcohol you drink.
 Too much alcohol can damage your bones and raise your risk of falling and breaking a bone.

 If you do not get enough calcium, or if your body does not absorb enough calcium from the foods you eat, your body may not make enough new bone.
-Talk with your health care provider about calcium and your bones.
+Talk with your provider about calcium and your bones.